innashpota/periodicals/README.md

 ## Web application that allows to subscribe on periodicals

-The application is based on Servlets, JSP + JSTL, API JDBC, HTML + CSS and LOG4J as a logging system.
+The application is based on Servlets, JSP + JSTL, JDBC, HTML + CSS and LOG4J as a logging system.
 The code is covered with unit tests using JUnit and Mockito.

 ## Environment Setup